-The Sir G Noel mentioned in the will is also mentioned in the Will of William's father, Samuel who had a £4,000 Annuity Bond with Sir Gerard G Noel.
+A Sir G Noel mentioned in the will is also mentioned in the Will of William's father, Samuel who had a £4,000 Annuity Bond with Sir Gerard G Noel.
 William inherited part of it.

-Certain other sums that may be recovered from various investments are to be invested in Government bonds and placed at the disposal of Reverend Cubitt as
+In the Will it states that: certain other sums that may be recovered from various investments are to be invested in Government bonds and placed at the disposal of Reverend Cubitt as

-Personal items bequeathed in the Will:
+Personal Items Bequeathed in the Will: